semidoc/semidoc.github.io/_posts/2017-06-29-exploration.md

 (1, 2, ..., m, 1, 2, etc.), and every time a new path is taken
 to multiply the distance by $m/(m-1)$.

-# and more cows were grazing
+# ...and more cows were grazing
 Then one can again improve the story by adding more cows (usually less than the number of paths, otherwise it is less funny[^4]).
 Then the finishing time can be defined in several ways: